ashwintelmore/mytutor_frontend/README.md

 - [ ] change login btn color to blue
 - [ ] change all input border color hover and active
 - [ ] all boxes should color-3
+- [ ] after click on send loader should display
 ### Backend
 - [ ] check all input should not empty
 - [ ] each category added priority